venkatesh-ucp/ucp/docs/specification/checkout.md

 Unrecognized or inapplicable claims **MUST NOT** block the checkout.
 Businesses **SHOULD** notify the buyer via `messages` with `type: "warning"` when a claim is not applied.
-At completion, unverified claims **MUST** result in `type: "error"` with `code: "eligibility_invalid"` (see below).
+At completion, unverified claims that influenced the checkout **MUST** result in `type: "error"` with `code: "eligibility_invalid"` (see below).

 A claim is resolved when it is either **verified** or **rescinded**: